-Stabilization funds are intended to support activities and basic life needs directly related to the Lite and/or MHSA wraparound (for children/juveniles) programs.
+Stabilization funds are intended to support activities and basic life needs directly related to the Wraparound FSP program.
 The purpose of the stabilization funds are to provide support to clients-consistent with the goals and objectives of an approved Service Plan-during their participation in the program, to do "whatever it takes" to make them successful in reaching the goals and outcomes developed by the CFT.
-Program funds may not be used to supplant the existing funding for activities that are not a part of the enhanced or new services related to Wraparound or Lite programs.
+Program funds may not be used to supplant the existing funding for activities that are not a part of the enhanced or new services related to the Wraparound program.
 The use of these funds may make a difference between the success or failure of treatment, and the County encourages these expenditures within the scope of program services as identified in this contract.
 The contractor will report quarterly on Stabilization fund usage, including specific costs per child.